danilosobral/unity-gesture-recognition/README.md

 ### Api Controller

-Assign the script `ApiController` to the second `GameObject` you have added to your scene.
-It will be responsible for connecting to your API.
+This script is responsible for connecting to your API.
-Assig the `Image Classification Game Object` that you have set up in the previous step to the `Api Controller`'s `ImageClassGameObject` attribute.
+The only parameters that need to be set are the URLs to your custom endpoints for login and image uploading (video capturing).

-Finally, set the URL's to your custom endpoints for login and image uploading (video capturing).
+_Obs: If you want to use this script independently from the `Gesture Recognition Prefab`, make sure you assign an `Game Object` that you have set up with the `ImageClassificationScript` to the `ImageClassGameObject` attribute._

 ### Events Manager
-Assign the script `EventsManager` to the third `GameObject` you have added to your scene.
-This is responsible for signalling your game that the player's hand is opened or closed, as well as activating the `ApiController`, so it sends the requests for Login and imageUpload, when the game triggers it.
+This script is responsible for signalling your game that the player's hand is opened or closed, as well as activating the `ApiController`, so it sends the requests for Login and imageUpload, when the game triggers it.
+There are no parameters to be set.

 #### Events triggered by the game
 * **Login**: